 Rabbi Breger was both a congregational rabbi and a serious scholar.
 He graduated from the Conservative seminary in Breslau and directly published his dissertation as Zur Handelsgeschichte der Juden in Polen während des 17.
 Jahrhunderts.
 Mit besonderer Berücksichtigung der Judenschaft Posens (1932).
 His lasting commitment to the University and its Judaic Studies program is evident in the bequest of his personal library to The University of Arizona Library.
 It is now the cornerstone of the University’s rabbinics collection.

 The Arizona Center for Judaic Studies is pleased and proud to present The Rabbi Dr. Marcus Breger Memorial Lectureship Series in honor of this this great man.
 His memory continues to be a blessing to all.
-All lectures are free and open to the public and are held on the campus of The University of Arizona.
+All lectures are held on The University of Arizona campus and are free and open to the public.

 The Exodus By the Ancient Egyptians